 You should see how easy the paper gets damaged and how careful and smart (real) printers are when handling paper.
 Probably the easiest way to tell an amateur in printing industry is to let him/her handle paper.

 Packaging and Dispatch

 At the last step the cards are shrink wrapped and packaged in strudy boxes.
 Free space in the boxes is filled with special paper or bubblewrap to prevent the content from moving and getting damaged on the way.

 Do not be surprised if the box you receive seems too big for the job.
-We use slightly oversized boxes to ensure a good bit of “crumple zone”.
+We use slightly oversized boxes and bubblewrap to ensure a good bit of “crumple zone”.
 Prints can be easily damaged.
 Also, if your order is large, we may decide to send you multiple parcels.
 This is because in our experience large, heavy parcels are easier to damage in transit.

 Should you have any questions regarding quality of our memorial cards, please do not hesitate to contact us through contact section of our website or, for a quicker answer, through our live chat facility.
 Should you require pricing information, please visit our memorial cards pricing section.